7 Things To Think About When Investing

 Before you start investing

 A short-term goal might be to save up for a big-ticket purchase like a car or wedding, a medium-term goal could be to save up for your child’s education and a common long-term goal would be to be adequately prepared for a comfortable retirement.
+With your financial roadmap as a guide, you can better direct your investments towards the desired outcomes.

 High risk investments usually offer the chance of achieving high returns, but also come with a higher risk of losing some or all of your money.
 Lower risk investments come with a lower chance of loss, but also usually offer lower returns.